kennyjhcheng/Chirp/README.md

 - [Member List](#member-list)

 ## Demo
-Don't wanna clone the project?
+Don't wanna go through the trouble of cloning and running the project?
 That's fine!
 You can meet Chirp at the following link
 ```
 https://sunflower-xoih.web.app/#/
 ```